WebDevZero/AuthrazeAPI/README.md

 A simple and extensible backend service for a community message board application built with **Node.js**, **Express**, and **JSON file storage**.
 Front-End included too ('Public').

->  Great for learning backend fundamentals and full-stack prototyping.
+>  Great for learning backend fundamentals and full-stack prototyping. (comments for better understanding)

 ---